criskhun/company-dtr/README.md

 The MIT License (MIT)

-Copyright (c) 2020 Attendance and Payoll System
+Copyright (c) 2020 Karl Joseph Saycon, MSIT

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal